philip-hub/college-tuition-scatter-plot/README.md

 Here is a link to a data base for [Havard](https://www.kaggle.com/harvard-university/harvard-tuition)
 - Please delete the text column and make sure the 1st row is the year and the second row is the tuition cost.

+Also the stock scatterplot is set up for the yahoo finance the user must delete the first text row